-Simpson University to Break Ground on Science and Nursing Building
+Simpson University to Break Ground on Science and Nursing Center

 For Immediate Release

-REDDING, Calif. - Simpson University announced this week that it plans to break ground this spring or summer on a Science and Nursing Building at its northeast Redding campus.
+REDDING, Calif. - Simpson University announced this week that it plans to break ground this spring or summer on a Science and Nursing Center at its northeast Redding campus.

 The estimated $5.5 million, 30,000-square-foot, two-story building will include patient simulation zones, clinical skills labs, classrooms and offices, and specialized areas for physics, microbiology, genetics, chemistry, ecology, and anatomy.